jonathanstowe/META6/README.md

 ## Licence

+This free software.

-Please see the [LICENCE](LICENCE) file in the distribution
+Please see the [LICENCE](LICENCE) file in the distribution for the details.

-© Jonathan Stowe 2015 - 2019
+© Jonathan Stowe 2015 - 2021